CohereJohnny/coice/specifications/prd.md

 Product Requirements Document (PRD): Coice
 1. Overview
 Coice (Cohere Image Catalog Explorer) is a Next.js web application for managing and analyzing image collections, with images stored in Google Cloud Storage (GCS) buckets and metadata in Supabase PostgreSQL.
 The UI, inspired by Apple Photos, Google Photos, and Adobe Lightroom, features three views (Card, List with TanStack Table, Carousel), a persistent horizontal navbar, and a left sidebar for navigating catalogs and libraries.
-It uses Cohere’s V2 Client for AI-powered image analysis via multi-stage pipelines, with job tracking and real-time progress monitoring.
+It uses Cohere's V2 Client for AI-powered image analysis via multi-stage pipelines, with job tracking and real-time progress monitoring.
 Role-based authentication supports Application Administrator, Library/Catalog Manager, and Application End User roles.
 1.1 Purpose

 Provide an intuitive interface for organizing and analyzing images in industry-specific catalogs and libraries.